 Since that time, our grassroots, community-based agency has served thousands of people with HIV and AIDS, providing free laundry services for people who are too sick to do their own.
 Auntie Helen’s expanded to include a thrift shop in August 1989.
 Co-located with our laundry service, the shop financially assists the laundry operation.

-We are manged by a small staff of dedicated professionals, and many compassionate, caring volunteers.
-Funding for Auntie Helen’s services comes from private individuals, foundations, corporations, government sources, and the Auntie Helen’s thrift store.
+We are managed by a small staff of dedicated professionals, and many compassionate, caring volunteers.
+Funding for Auntie Helen’s services comes from private individuals, foundations, corporations, government sources, and Auntie Helen’s thrift store.

 People Behind the scenes

 Meet the makers of the magic.

 I first volunteered for Auntie Helen's in the early 1990's.
 In 2018 I returned to volunteering.
 I joined the board in 2019 and this year became Board President.

 I enjoy being part of Auntie Helen's and its mission to serve the HIV, AIDs, LGBT+ and now the wider San Diego community.

 Through our thrift, volunteers and thanks to the generous donations by the San Diego Community we are growing to support those who face challenging circumstances.